B3r3z/binary-search-tree/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+Copyright (c) Bartosz Berezowski